 How can the needed funds be raised?

-Together, an operating fee and employee-paid payroll tax can help fund needed City services and provide the most flexibility in raising revenue.
-Revenues generated by the operating fee proposal would be dedicated to support library, park maintenance, social services and other services.
-Revenues generated by the employee-paid payroll tax proposal would be dedicated to support public safety.
+Together, an operating fee and employee-paid payroll tax will help fund needed City services and provide the most flexibility in raising revenue.
+Revenues generated by the operating fee proposal would support ongoing library, park maintenance, police, fire, emergency and social services, and other essential services.
+Revenues generated by the employee-paid payroll tax proposal would be dedicated to keep pace with our community's public safety.

 Operating fee proposal